Skip to main content

 • Incorrect issuance of tax invoices (for VAT-registered companies):

-• Administrative fine of 2% of the tax base
+• Administrative fine of 1% of the tax base (DPP) for failing to issue, issuing late, or issuing incomplete tax invoices (previously 2%)

 It’s important to note that: